coderolls/coderolls-blog/_posts/collections/linkedlist/2022-02-14-set-element-at-an-index-in-linkedlist.md

 [LinkedList](https:/coderolls.com/linkedlist-in-java/) internally uses a doubly linkedlist for storing the variables.
 That's why LinkedList is preferred when our frequent operation is insertion and deletion.

-Whenever we want to set an element at particular index in linkedlist, we can use the `set(int index, E element)` method.
+Whenever we want to set an element at a particular index in the LinkedList, we can use the `set(int index, E element)` method.

 ## Set An Element Using `set(int index, E element)` Method

-LinkedList class provides `set(int index, E element)` method to set an element at a particular index in the LinkedList.
-This method replaces the existing element with the specifed element (`element`) at specified index (`index`).
+LinkedList class provides the `set(int index, E element)` method to set an element at a particular index in the LinkedList.
+This method replaces the existing element with the specified element (`element`) at the specified index (`index`).

 The method signature is as given below.